 • written statement;

-"> one-time financial assistance
+">one-time financial assistance

-"> community service or temporary employment
+">public works or temporary employment

 .